gofynd/fdk-client-swift/documentation/platform/THEME.md

-Make a theme accessible for use.
+Use this API to publish a theme that is either newly created or edited.

 *Returned Response:*